-Note 7 - Concentrations of Credit Risk and Financial Instruments
+Note 6 - Concentrations of Credit Risk and Financial Instruments

 Financial instruments, which potentially subject the Company to concentrations of credit risk, consist principally of cash and accounts receivable.
-The Company maintains its cash with financial institutions it believes have a high credit quality.
-The Company at times maintains bank deposits in excess of federally-insured limits.
+The Company maintains its cash with a financial institution it believes has a high credit quality.
+The Company at times maintained bank deposits in excess of federally-insured limits.
 The possibility of a loss exists if the bank holding excess deposits was to fail.
-All of the Company's accounts receivable resulting from oil, natural gas and NGL sales are from the operators of 100% of the Company's net interest in its properties.
-To mitigate this credit risk, the Company closely monitors the payment history and credit worthiness of the operators.
+Prior to the Sale, all of the Company's accounts receivable resulting from oil, natural gas and NGL sales were from the operators of 100% of the Company's net interest in its properties.
+To mitigate this credit risk, the Company closely monitored the payment history and credit worthiness of the operators.

-Note 8 - Stockholder's Equity
+Note 7 - Stockholder's Equity